Baked Sweet Potatoes

 - Preheat your oven to 400°F (200°C).

-- Wash and scrub the sweet potatoes thoroughly to remove any dirt.
-Pat them dry with a paper towel.
+- Product Wash and scrub the sweet potatoes under running water to take away all the dirt.
+Blot them using a paper towel.

-- Rub each sweet potato with olive oil and sprinkle with salt and black pepper to enhance the flavor.
+- Oil the sweet potatoes using some olive oil and sprinkle the potato with sugar, salt, and black pepper to make it taste good.

-- Place the sweet potatoes on a baking sheet lined with parchment paper to prevent sticking.
+- Put the sweet potatoes on the baking tray that is covered with parchment paper to avoid sticking.

 1. Thyroid Health Support: